pikesley/pikesley.github.io/projects/shedcam.md

 ## Next steps

 * `raspistill` (the camera-control program at the heart of this) seems to have _a lot_ of options.
 Guess I should look into them
-* Taking pictures overnight seems a bit pointless.
-Might look at something like [the Sunrise-Sunset API](https://sunrise-sunset.org/api) to disable it when it gets dark